Invasive Species Surveys

 The Solutions

-At FiveRivers, our experts are experienced in the identification and survey of INNS, with a particular specialism in freshwater fish, macroinvertebrates and plants.
-Each species and site require a bespoke approach, with a tailored combination of survey methods which we will be happy to advise you on.
+Invasive species can disrupt ecosystems, harm native plants and animals, and damage infrastructure.
+At FiveRivers, our invasive species survey experts are experienced in the identification and survey of INNS, with a particular specialism in freshwater fish, macroinvertebrates and plants.
+Each species and site require a bespoke approach, with a tailored combination of invasive species survey methods which we will be happy to advise you on.

 We can also advise on management of INNS and biosecurity protocols to mitigate the risks of new species entering a site.